Customers

 4. Online Analytics and Tailored Advertising

-- Online Analytics
+a.
+Online Analytics

 We may use third-party web analytics services on the Sites, such as Google Analytics.
 These vendors use Cookies to help us analyze how users use the Sites, including by noting the third-party website from which you arrive.
 The information these Cookies collect will be disclosed to or collected directly by these vendors, which use the information to evaluate your use of the Sites.
 We also use Google Analytics for certain purposes related to advertising, as described in the next section.
 To prevent Google Analytics from using your information for analytics purposes, you may install the Google Analytics Opt-Out Browser Add-On.